 - Programs or services that have been evaluated formally, both internally and externally, by an external evaluator.

 Principles Informing Best Practice

 The CBPATSISP principles that inform best practice are concerned with strengthening Aboriginal and Torres Strait Islander social and emotional wellbeing.
-They are culturally based, community driven and recognise the need the for self-determination.
-The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) research found that successful programs and services contained the following characteristics.
+They are culturally based, community driven and recognise the need for self-determination.
+The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) research found that successful programs and services contained characteristics of the principles.
 The principles are key Aboriginal indicators of program and service quality and are further specified below.

 Principles: Cultural and Community Focus

 - Are concerned with reconnection and community life;